 We are a stockholder-owned corporation organized and existing under the Federal National Mortgage Association Charter Act, which we refer to as the "Charter Act" or our "charter" (the Federal National Mortgage Association Charter Act, 12 U.S.C. § 1716 et seq.).
 We were established in 1938 as a U.S. government entity.
 We became a mixed-ownership corporation by legislation enacted in 1954, with our preferred stock owned by the federal government and our common stock held by private investors.
 We became a fully privately-owned corporation by legislation enacted in 1968.
 The U.S. government does not guarantee, directly or indirectly, our securities or other obligations.
-Our regulators include the Office of Federal Housing and Urban Development, the U.S. Securities and Exchange Commission ("SEC") and the Department of Treasury.
+Our regulators include the Office of Federal Housing Enterprise Oversight ("OFHEO"), the Department of Housing and Urban Development, the U.S. Securities and Exchange Commission ("SEC") and the Department of Treasury.